Cheap vacation spots for travelers on a budget in 2024

 Consider travel insurance

 Nothing can bust a travel budget as quickly as an unexpected expense or emergency.
-To avoid the sticker shock of an unplanned expense—and a potentially ruined trip—consider whether travel insurance is worth it.
+To avoid the sticker shock of an unplanned expense—and a potentially ruined trip—consider investing in travel insurance.

 It may be helpful to research travel health insurance, medical evacuation insurance, trip cancellation insurance and credit card travel insurance.
 Then you can evaluate how each might fit your needs and budget.

 Some credit cards offer travel insurance benefits that cover things like lost luggage or flight delays.
-Check with your card issuer to see what kind of coverage you’re eligible for.
+Check with your card issuer to see what kind of coverage you may be eligible for.

 Watch out for foreign transaction fees